-You may also file a complaint with the BART Citizen Review Board by making a public comment at one of their meetings.
+You may also file a complaint with the BART Police Citizen Review Board by making a public comment at one of their meetings.
 Or you can file a complaint with the BART Police Department’s Office of Internal Affairs by calling (877) 679-7000 ext.
-7029 or emailing firstname.lastname@example.org.
+7029 or emailing email@example.com.

 Interaction with the Bay Area Community

 OIPA continuously seeks opportunities to meet with the countless civic groups, neighborhood councils, social clubs, and other community based organizations that help make the Bay Area such a vibrant place.
 We want to make sure that all parts of the Bay Area are aware that they have access to our office in case they feel the need to get in touch with us.

-Below are a couple of photos from our visit to CYC:
+Below are a few photos from our visit to CIL:

 One of the cornerstones of effective oversight of law enforcement is active community input and engagement.
-OIPA and the BART Citizen Review Board have hosted a series of informational forums, the most recent of which was specifically designed to further OIPA's goal of conecting with Bay Area youth.
-OIPA and the BART Citizen Review Board were pleased to pair up with a great organization called Jack and Jill of America, Inc., which seeks to provide social, cultural, and educational opportunities for youth in order to foster their leadership potential.
+OIPA and the BART Police Citizen Review Board have hosted a series of informational forums, the most recent of which was specifically designed to further OIPA's goal of connecting with Bay Area youth.
+OIPA and the BART Police Citizen Review Board were pleased to pair up with a great organization called Jack and Jill of America, Inc., which seeks to provide social, cultural, and educational opportunities for youth in order to foster their leadership potential.
 We have found great value in the dialogue that has taken place at every one of these events, and we look forward to continuing our series at a new location in the near future.
 Below is a flyer, as well as a few pictures from the event:

 Recommendations on Procedures, Practices, and Training